-More than a decade prior to the Federal Government expressing a concern about student use of illegal drugs, Elmira College implemented a one strike and you are out policy regarding the use of illegal drugs on or off our campus.
-Concerned about the behavior of individual students regarding the misuse of illegal drugs, the College reached the decision to involve the full support network in our work with students on these issues.
 Elmira College prohibits the possession, manufacture, consumption, provision or sale of drugs which are identified as illegal or use of prescription drugs by those other than to whom the drug is prescribed or the misuse of the prescribed drug by being used in a manner other than prescribed.
 A student need only be present in a room where illegal drugs are being used to be in clear violation of this policy.
 Additionally, possession of drug paraphernalia is prohibited.
 Any student found possessing, manufacturing, consuming, providing, or selling such drugs on or off campus will be subject to suspension or dismissal by the College and possible referral to the civil authorities.
 Misuse of prescription drugs is viewed to be illegal drug use and is covered by this policy.
+Additional information regarding this policy can be found in the Elmira College Code of Conduct.